thegrumpys/odop/client/docs/Help/DesignTypes/c_spring.md

 ## Constraints unique to compression springs:

+#### Slenderness
 Slenderness is a compression spring's ratio of free length (L\_Free) to mean coil diameter (Mean\_Dia).
 If this ratio exceeds 4 for a compression spring, that spring will have a tendency to buckle under load.
 In that case, the spring will usually need support in the form of a sleeve or post.
 In order to restrain the search to select designs that do not have a tendency to buckle, set the value of Slenderness MAX to a value of 4.0 or less.

 For additional information, see: [Buckling](c_spring.html#c_springBuckling)

+#### %\_Avail\_Deflect
-%\_Avail\_Deflect is the percentage of available deflection consumed at load point 2.  %\_Avail\_Deflect is usually constrained to be less than 85 to 98 percent.
+%\_Avail\_Deflect is the percentage of available deflection consumed at load point 2.
+%\_Avail\_Deflect is usually constrained to be less than 85 to 98 percent.
 Thus, it requires the search to select designs that provide a small margin between load point 2 and the solid condition.

 &nbsp;

 ___

 <a id="c_springEndTypes"></a>
 ___

 ## End Types

 ODOP:Spring currently implements six spring end types for compression springs.
 In addition, the user can define specialized end conditions.
 These end types are represented by the Calculation Input End\_Type which for compression springs has the following possible values:

           Compression